 Successful applicants will:

-- Be recognized by their supervisor and peers as an individual with leadership potential or—for current leaders—the potential to grow their leadership capacity.
+- Be recognized by their supervisor and peers as an individual with leadership potential or—for current leaders--the potential to grow their leadership capacity.

-- Represent a range of backgrounds, experiences, and institutions.
+The selected individuals will represent a range of backgrounds, experiences, and institutions.

 An overview of the program guidelines and application process can be downloaded here.